-This season Justina’s engagements include the title role of Carmen for the Teatro Massimo, Palermo and for the Teatro Sao Carlos, Lisbon and Marguerite Le Damnation de Faust for the Bolshoi Theatre, Moscow.
-In future seasons, Justina looks forward to returning to Welsh National Opera as Preziosilla La forza del destino and to her debut at the Gran Teatre del Liceu, Barcelona.
+In the 2016/17 season Justina’s engagements included the title role of Carmen for the Teatro Massimo, Palermo and for the Teatro Sao Carlos, Lisbon and Marguerite Le Damnation de Faust for the Bolshoi Theatre, Moscow.
+This season, Justina looks forward to returning to Welsh National Opera as Preziosilla La forza del destino and she will make role debuts as Romeo I Capuleti e i Montecchi and Dalila Samson et Dalila for the Lithuanian National Opera, further ahead she looks forward to her US Debut at Palm Beach Opera, Florida at the Gran Teatre del Liceu, Barcelona.

 Among Justina’s recent operatic appearances are Maddalena Rigoletto for the Royal Opera House, Covent Garden; the Bolshoi Theatre; English National Opera and for her debut at the Teatro Real, Madrid; the title role of Carmen for English National Opera; Scottish Opera; Novosibirsk Oper and Ballet and the Lithuanian National Opera and Ballet Theatre, as well as in concert performances in Moscow and St Petersburg; Hänsel Hänsel und Gretel for Vilnius City Opera; Dulcinee Don Quichotte and Kaled in La roy de Lahore (Massenet) with the Chelsea Opera Group and Fenena Nabucco for Welsh National Opera and the Savonlinna Opera Festival.